nbailey20/HACC/README.md

 * Backup option --no-creds for usernames/services only
 * -y option to automate interactive questions
 * Support service/name prefixes properly for rotate action
+* Support for different password types, e.g. base64, random, xkcd
 * Add confirmation before installing vault, but show how many components are setup first
+* Optional (via hacc var) check for latest client version in github, upgrade if not
+* Reduce args passed to funcs to only necessary values